-Cherokee County Water & Sewerage Authority supplies water to a geographic area of approximately 300 square miles containing a population in excess of 223,000.
-The population of Cherokee County is estimated to be in excess of 268,000.
-In addition, CCWSA provides sewer services to a geographic area of approximately 100 square miles containing a population in excess of 107,000.
+Cherokee County Water & Sewerage Authority supplies water to a geographic area of approximately 300 square miles containing a population in excess of 227,000.
+The population of Cherokee County is estimated to be in excess of 275,000.
+In addition, CCWSA provides sewer services to a geographic area of approximately 100 square miles containing a population in excess of 111,000.
 Prior to the national economic downturn, Cherokee County experienced rapid growth.
 As the economic downturn became even more evident nationally and in the region there was a significant decrease of growth in the area along with minimal construction activity.
 In return, the number of new meters set and sold declined in years 2011 thru 2012 significantly from the amount sold prior to the downturn of the economy.
 However, in 2013 Cherokee County began to experience a slow return of growth and an uptick in the construction activity in the area.
-As a result, there was a more substantial increase of new connections beginning in 2013 and continuing through 2021.
-Currently, there is every indication for the near future CCWSA will continue to see a steady growth of new water and sewer connections as the projections continue to incorporate an increase in growth.
+As a result, there was a more substantial increase of new connections beginning in 2013 and continuing through 2022.
+Currently, there is every indication for the near future CCWSA will continue to see growth; however, the projection is at a slower rate than in years 2013 through 2022 due to the current state of the economy with inflation on the rise.